Boundary critical phenomena in the quantum Ashkin-Teller model: Conformally invariant boundary conditions of generic Ashkin-Teller model

 Similarly, for the fixed boundary conditions, expanding the partition function reveals the primary scaling dimensions:

 From the boundary state, we can read off the Affleck-Ludwig ground-state degeneracy

-Concerning the ``mixed'' boundary conditions of two Potts spin states ($|\{\mu\}|=2$), we can distinguish between the ``adjacent'' mixed boundary conditions ($AB,CD,\dots$) and the ``antipodal'' mixed boundary conditions ($AD,BC$).
+Concerning the ``mixed'' boundary conditions of two Potts spin states ($|\{\mu\}|=2$), we can distinguish between the ``adjacent'' mixed boundary conditions ($AB,CD,\dots$) and the ``antipodal'' mixed boundary conditions ($AC,BD$) due to their different behavior under the $D_4$ group action.
 For the adjacent mixed boundary conditions, we have

 The diagonal partition function for these adjacent mixed boundary conditions are

 The scaling dimensions of the boundary operators for these boundary conditions are thus

 and the Affleck-Ludwig ground-state degeneracy is